mongodb/docs/source/tools.rst

   For more information `see the tutorial
   <https://django-mongodb-engine.readthedocs.io/en/latest/tutorial.html>`_.
-* `mango <http://github.com/vpulim/mango>`_ provides MongoDB backends for Django sessions and authentication (bypassing :mod:`django.db` entirely).
+* `mango <http://github.com/vpulim/mango>`_ provides MongoDB backends for Django sessions and authentication (bypassing :py:mod:`django.db` entirely).
 * `Django MongoEngine
   <https://github.com/MongoEngine/django-mongoengine>`_ is a MongoDB backend for
   Django, an `example: